stas00/the-art-of-debugging/README.md

 footnote: adapted from Perl's slogan: "Easy things should be easy and hard things should be possible".

 This is a work-in-progress collection of methodologies and copy-n-paste recipes for successful debugging of simple and complicated software problems.
-Some sections are quite complete, while other will be finished at a later stage, and yet other aren't yet even started.
+Some sections are quite complete, while other will be finished at a later stage, and yet other haven't been started.

 ## Intro